mialkin/docs/frontend/typescript.md

 ### `include`

-[↑ `include`](https://www.typescriptlang.org/tsconfig#include) specifies an array of filenames or patterns to include in the program.
+The [↑ `include`](https://www.typescriptlang.org/tsconfig#include) setting specifies an array of filenames or patterns to include in the program.
 These filenames are resolved relative to the directory containing the `tsconfig.json` file.

 ### `exclude`

-[↑ `exclude`](https://www.typescriptlang.org/tsconfig#exclude) specifies an array of filenames or patterns that should be skipped when resolving [`include`](#include).
+The [↑ `exclude`](https://www.typescriptlang.org/tsconfig#exclude) setting specifies an array of filenames or patterns that should be skipped when resolving [`include`](#include).

 ### `compilerOptions`

-[↑ `compilerOptions`](https://www.typescriptlang.org/tsconfig#compilerOptions) makes up the bulk of TypeScript's configuration and it covers how the language should work.
+The [↑ `compilerOptions`](https://www.typescriptlang.org/tsconfig#compilerOptions) setting makes up the bulk of TypeScript's configuration and it covers how the language should work.

+#### `target`

+The `target` setting changes which JS features are downleveled and which are left intact.
+For example, an arrow function `() => this` will be turned into an equivalent `function` expression if `target` is `ES5` or lower.

+You might choose to set a lower target if your code is deployed to older environments, or a higher target if your code is guaranteed to run in newer environments.

+Modern browsers support all ES6 features, so `ES6` is a good choice.